MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-iot-hub-overview.md

 > [!Note]
 > For `csv` mapping, properties are added at the beginning of the record in the order listed in the table below.
 For `json` mapping, properties are added according to property names in the following table.

+### System properties

-### IoT Hub exposes the following system properties:
+IoT Hub exposes the following system properties:

 |Property |Description|
 |---|---|